A 24-Hour Layover in Singapore

 Before we had finished roaming around the park, we had also visited the Amazon Flooded Forest.
 The exhibit gave us a unique context into the groundwork of the submerged Amazon Forest where we were able to see the remarkable aquatic wildlife that thrive there.

 Species like Arapaima, Piranha and Giant River Otter can be found inside the exhibit.

-After we had visited the River Safari and had finished our chocolate shopping in Mustafa Center, me and my friend had decided to walk from Little India to get to Bugis Street through Serangoon Road.
+After we went to River Safari and finished shopping in Mustafa Center, me and my friend decided to walk from Little India to get to Bugis Street through Serangoon Road.